The application will close in

 Margrit H. Sutton-Annen Student Loan

-Students who are U.S. citizens of Swiss descent enrolled full-time in a two or four-year college.
+Students who are of Swiss descent enrolled full-time at a two or four-year college.

 If you are interested in establishing a new educational loan fund, please visit our START A FUND page.